provlab-bioinfo/training-hub/linux_basics/docs/01-getting-started.md

 # Getting Started

 Welcome to your first steps in the Linux command line!
-This guide will help you connect to our Red Hat server and run your first commands.
+This guide will help you connect to our Linux server and run your first commands.

 ## What is the Command Line?